 The pink, purple, or white flowers of this cheerful daisy are an excellent midsummer accent in any flower garden.

-Chives are a small clump-forming onion-relative.
-They are frequently used as a culinary herb, and are attractive to pollinators.
+Chives are a small clump-forming onion relative.
+The stems are frequently used as a culinary herb, and the flowers are attractive to pollinators.

 Spires of pink and white bracts crown this large-leafed salvia.
 It has been used as an herb since the Middle Ages and is currently used as flavoring for wines, vermouth, and liqueurs.